kenduraghav/react-tutorials/log.md

 Worked on creating video search app based on Udemy course.

 **Thoughts**: Today bit frustrated due to some unforeseen problems.
 Its okay after some learning.

+## Day 18:

+Completed video search app based on Udemy course.
+Learnt about so many useful concepts and revisiting the basics.

+**Thoughts** Feeling motivated and good.
+Planning to create an own app based on the above learnt concepts.